arzhee/chowder/README.md

 ### Locking PEARLs to new note

 ```
-$ python lock.py [type]
+$ python lock.py [amount] [type]
 ```

 Executing the specified script will lock all of the amount of PEARLs available in the provided wallet address.
+If `[amount]` is not specified, the default value is `1 PEARL` per note.
 If `[type]` is not specified, the default value will be `180-day Safe-hand` note.

 #### Available PEARL notes for [type]